 Publications include Ofcom's annual Communications Market Report and Media Nations report.
 Ian has been at Ofcom for 12 years and was previously Consumer Policy Director.

-He has over 20 years working in the UK's media and communications sector, having previously worked for Three, Express Newspapers and Virgin Net.
+He has over 20 years' experience working in the UK's media and communications sector, having previously worked for Three, Express Newspapers and Virgin Net.

 John O'Brien MBE - European Managing Partner, ONE HUNDRED